vyacheslav-zotov/amplitude/README.md

 # Amplitude REST API Connector

 This is a simple library for connecting to [Amplitude's REST API](https://amplitude.zendesk.com/hc/en-us/articles/205469748-Dashboard-Rest-API-Export-Amplitude-Dashboard-Data#query-parameters ) with Python.
 All responces from the API are converted into Pandas data frames.
-You can also give a try to [marmuar's Pyamplitude library] (https://github.com/marmurar/pyamplitude).
+You can also give a try to [marmuar's Pyamplitude library](https://github.com/marmurar/pyamplitude).

 ## Getting Started